zaphoyd/websocketpp/tutorials/utility_client/utility_client.md

 >
 > The function signature of each handler can be looked up in the list above in the manual.
 In general, all handlers include the `connection_hdl` identifying which connection this even is associated with as the first parameter.
 Some handlers (such as the message handler) include additional parameters.
 Most handlers have a void return value but some (`validate`, `ping`, `tls_init`) do not.
 The specific meanings of the return values are documented in the handler list linked above.

-`app_client` registers an open and a fail handler.
+`utility_client` registers an open and a fail handler.
 We will use these to track whether each connection was successfully opened or failed.
 If it successfully opens, we will gather some information from the opening handshake and store it with our connection metadata.

 In this example we are going to set connection specific handlers that are bound directly to the metadata object associated with our connection.
 This allows us to avoid performing a lookup in each handler to find the metadata object we plan to update which is a bit more efficient.